usc-isi-i2/kgtk/docs/install-details.md

 !!! note
     `conda activate` operates in part through changes that Conda makes to your terminal shell's initialization file.
-Occasionally, there may be problems.
-The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve your problem.
+    The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve any problems you encounter with this process.

 ### Install `graph-tool`